chef/chef-web-docs/content/ctl_chef.md

 ========

-The `chef gem` subcommand is a wrapper around the `gem` command in RubyGems and is used by Chef to install RubyGems into ChefDK development environment.
-All knife plugins, drivers for Kitchen, and other Ruby applications that are not packaged within ChefDK will be installed to the `.chefdk` path in the home directory:
+The `chef gem` subcommand is a wrapper around the `gem` command in RubyGems and is used by Chef to install RubyGems into Chef Workstation development environment.
+All knife plugins, drivers for Kitchen, and other Ruby applications that are not packaged within Chef Workstation will be installed to the `.Chef Workstation` path in the home directory:
-`~/.chefdk/gem/ruby/ver.si.on/bin` (where `ver.si.on` is the version of Ruby that is packaged within ChefDK).
+`~/.Chef Workstation/gem/ruby/ver.si.on/bin` (where `ver.si.on` is the
+version of Ruby that is packaged within Chef Workstation).

 Syntax
 ------